 To include in your submission:

-Title of submission, your name, email address, website (if you have one), and favorite piece of writing by someone who is not a straightwhitecisman.
+Title of submission, your name, email address, and favorite piece of writing by someone who is not a straightwhitecisman.

 Author bios: